 The Shadow Scholar: The Man Who Writes Your Student’s Essays Tells his Story

-The author Ed Dante writes custom papers through an online essay mill.
+The author Ed Dante writes custom papers through an mill.
 Students provide the parameters of the assignment; he does the research and writing.
 Dante never uses the library; Google Scholar and Amazon provide his research materials.

 I’m a hired gun, a doctor of everything, an academic mercenary.
 My customers are your students.
 I promise you that.
 Somebody in your classroom uses a service that you can’t detect, that you can’t defend against, that you may not even know exists.